ldane/miniDBMS/README.md

 we will try to remove any leftover .tbl files and clear the catalog prior to the deadline. however, you may have to remove .tbl and "catalog.txt" files before executing anything to "clear" the database

-# to compile (if you are not executing directly from our folder)
+# to compile
-you will need to do a git pull on our repository then follow the instructions to clone the included sql parser repository and set that up. the instructions for that can be found in their repository.
+should not be necessary to compile if running on server if compilation is needed, call "make" in folder

 # execution
-./main file.sql
-./main
+./main file.sql //USE THIS FOR EXECUTING CREATE/INSERT sqls such as "create.sql" ./main
 ./main "SQL STATEMENT"
-./main script=script.sql:numthreads=10
+./main script=script.sql:numthreads=10 //USE THIS FOR TRANSACTIONS sqls such as "script.sql"

 # Limitations
 single PK in tables